 The Swachh Bharat mission provided proper solid waste management dustbins to households and also led to the construction of more than 90 million toilets in rural India.
 All of these positive initiatives have paved a way towards a cleaner and healthier India.

 Waste Management in India

-India is the second most populated country in the world and generates a staggering 62 million tonnes of waste every year.
+India is the second most populated country in the world and generates a staggering 62 million tones of waste every year.
 According to the Ministry of Environment, Forests and Climate Change, many states lack proper waste management facilities.
 This leads to the collection of about 75-80% of waste, from which only around 15-25% is further processed or recycled, the rest is dumped in landfills.

 Waste management is a complex issue encompassing each and every household, hospitals, factories, farms .etc.
 Collection, transfer, and disposal of garbage, sewage, and other waste products are some of the processes which are collectively termed as waste management.

 Generally, waste is of two types – Biodegradable and Non-Biodegradable.
 Waste management is executed on the basis of these two.

 Biodegradable waste – Any material which can be decomposed by organisms is termed as biodegradable.
 The same goes for waste as well.
 Also known as moist waste; biodegradable waste can be composted to obtain manure, natural gas, etc. They decompose themselves over a certain period of time without the need for human intervention.